home climbing areas field notesknowledgedisclaimercopyrightcontactdonate

 Bibliography.
 High Magazine 142 p.
 42; AAJ 1994 p.
 185.

-In 2010 Colin Haley (USA) and Rolando Garibotti (Argentina) climbed a line to the right of Belladona, which they joined for the last three pitches.
+In 2010 Colin Haley (USA) and Rolando Garibotti (Arg.) climbed a line to the right of Belladona, which they joined for the last three pitches.
 They had hoped to find a faster way to the summit, but blank rock forced them to do several pedulums back to the first ascent line.
-They reach the base of the summit block, but were unable to find a way up it -they did not look very hard.
-They descended down the north ridge and west, down the couloir between Kakito and the tower immediately north.
+They reach the base of the summit block.
+They descended down the north ridge first, then down the dihedral between Kakito and the tower immediately north.

 2. Fin De Carreira